 - BC Ministry of Health has established BC COVID-19 Symptom Self-Assessment Tool to help you better understand if you may need further assessment or testing for COVID-19.

-- Exercise protective measures like regular, proper hand washing and staying home if you can.
+- Exercise protective measures like wearing a mask in indoor public spaces, regular, proper hand washing and staying home if you can.
 This is important to personal health and helps safeguard the health of others, particularly the most vulnerable in our communities.
 For more information on practicing good hygiene visit the BC Centre for Disease Control (COVID-19)

 - Practice social distancing.
 This means staying at least two metres apart from one another and avoiding crowded places and non-essential gatherings.
 Greet one another with a wave instead of a handshake or hug.

 - Residents are encouraged to have two weeks of supplies ready in the event that they have to self-isolate

 - Shop locally, and get your shopping done all at once, preferably once a week to minimize your visits to the grocery store and pharmacy.